redstone-finance/redstone-cache-service-lightsail/README.md

    **Note**: To see contents of that script, please visit the github repository

-1. Choose the appropriate instance size.
-In this case, there's no reason to do anything more than the $5 size.
+1. Choose the appropriate instance size (min 1GB RAM, 2GB recommended)

 1. Optionally rename the instance.